-Approaching a technological challenge on the scale of the Square Kilometre Array (SKA) telescope is formidable.
+Approaching a technological challenge on the scale of the Square Kilometre Array (SKA) telescopes is formidable.

 The SKA will eventually have hundreds of radio dishes and several hundred thousand low-frequency antennas, connected using the highest speed communications network ever envisaged in the field of astronomy, feeding data at rates which will dwarf modern data transmission scales over the Internet.